TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

   <img title='Plotly graph 6' src=images/plotly_graph_6.png width="1000">
 </p>

-The temperature is plotted on the y-axis in degree Celsius.
+The temperature is plotted on the y-axis in degree Celsuis and time on the x-axis in minutes.

 <p align='center'>
   <img title='Plotly graph 7' src=images/plotly_graph_7.png width="1000">